 This stage requires all stakeholders of the app creation process to work together.
 This includes developers, testers, analysts, and the operations team.

-From the get-go, developers should have a collaborative approach in writing code.
+From the get-go, developers should have a collaborative approach to writing code.
 This ensures that the code worked on by one team can be seamlessly integrated with that of another team.

 Continuous monitoring helps identify and resolve issues as they pop up without any human interaction.
 This ensures that the application is stable and performs well.